 1And as he went out of the temple, one of his disciples said to him, “Teacher, Look!
 What magnificent stones and what magnificent buildings!”

 2And Jesus said to him, “Do you see these large buildings?
-There will absolutely not be even one stone left on another that will not be thrown down.”
+There will absolutely not be one stone on top of another left here that will not be thrown down.”

-3And as he sat on the Mount of Olives opposite the temple, Peter and James and John and Andrew asked him privately,
+3And as he sat on the Mount of Olives across from the temple, Peter and James and John and Andrew asked him privately,

-5And Jesus began to say to them, “See to it that no one leads you astray.
+5And Jesus began to say to them, “Watch out, so that no one leads you astray.

 7And when you hear wars nearby and reports of wars far away, do not be troubled.
 These things must come to pass, but the end is not yet.